bobleesj/github-pages-with-docker/_posts/2024-03-03-python-cheatsheet.md

 ## Other tips

-- Do not import your functions, but modules
+- Do not import functions, but modules
 - Do not use getter/setter if it does not add any extra value
 - Do not code without a test in mind or being implemented
 - Use NumPy for numerical operations, optimized C code